2018 BJS Instructions to Authors

 BJS subscribes to the policy of uniform requirements for manuscripts; this facilitates resubmission of papers to journals without extensive recasting.
 Authors are advised to consult the Uniform Requirements for Manuscripts Submitted to Biomedical Journals1.
 BJS accepts the criteria for authorship proposed in the ICMJE1,11 and subscribes to the COPE guidelines on good publication practice2.
 These guidelines are summarized below.

-BJS seeks to minimize the risk of gratuitous authorship by limiting the number of authors listed in an article.
+BJS seeks to minimize the risk of gratuitous authorship by limiting the number of authors listed on the cover page of an article.
 BJS holds the view that in the context of surgical publishing, most articles are unlikely to involve significant contributions from more than ten authors.
 If more than ten authors are listed from a single institution, details of their individual contribution will be required.
 BJS is a signatory to international guidelines on authorship policy: please click http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html.

 b) Group authorship: collaborators

 Results of multicentre studies may be reported under the name of the organizing group.
-A core organizing and writing group may be listed as authors at the top of the article.
-This group should identify other collaborators who accept direct responsibility for the manuscript; they should meet the criteria for authorship described above.
+A core organizing and writing group may be listed as authors on the cover page of the article.
+This group should identify other collaborators who accept direct responsibility for the manuscript; they should meet all the criteria for authorship described above.
 Groups who wish individuals to be credited with authorship should provide a list, together with a statement that the individuals are collaborators of the study.
 The names of group members will then be published under the heading: collaborators.
-Each collaborator will be coded individually by BJS, so that they will be picked up by PubMed and credited accordingly.
+Each collaborator will be tagged individually by BJS, so that they will be picked up by PubMed and credited accordingly.
 If there is a long list of collaborators, it may be published online only.
-Please note that BJS will not publish errata or corrigenda for errors in online lists of collaborators, so the corresponding author is responsible for ensuring the list is correct.
+Please note that BJS will not publish errata or corrigenda for errors in lists of collaborators, so the corresponding author is responsible for ensuring the list is accurate before publication.

 Authors must acknowledge any assistance they received (e.g. provision of writing assistance, literature searching, data analysis, administrative support, supply of materials).
 If/how this assistance was funded should be described and included with other funding information.
-Contributors who do not qualify as authors should be listed and their particular contribution described in the Acknowledgements section of the article.
-On submission of the article, the corresponding author will be asked to confirm how all individuals listed as authors meet the appropriate authorship criteria, that no-one who qualifies for authorship has been omitted from the list, that written authorization has been received from all co-authors, that contributors and all funding sources (for authors and contributors) have been properly acknowledged and that authors and contributors have approved the acknowledgement of their contribution.
+Contributors who do not qualify as authors or collaborators should be listed and their particular contribution described in the Acknowledgements section of the article.
+On submission of the article, the corresponding author will be asked to confirm how all individuals listed as authors and collaborators meet the appropriate authorship criteria, that no-one who qualifies for authorship has been omitted from the list, that written authorization has been received from all co-authors and contributors, and that all funding sources (for authors and contributors) have been properly acknowledged.

 4. Submission guidelines